codeworksacademy/js_challenges/Intro/readme.md

 Let's take a look at our environment really quick before we get started.
 In this current frame you have these `instructions`, and the `webview`.
 These can be toggled using the buttons at the top.
 While in the `webview` you can access the `developer console` with the 🔧 button.
 And run your code using the `run` button.
 Speaking of code, in the other frame you will see a almost blank canvas for you to write the code meant to complete each challenge.
 You will also see some options zoom the webview in and out, and *frame* elements if your challenge includes and `html`.
 There is also a `Reset` button in the very bottom left of the window, if you want to erase your code and start over.

-Each challenge is unique and can come with many different *inputs*, *params*, *variables* or even multiple *functions*.
+Each challenge is unique and can come with many different *inputs*, *parameters*, *variables* or even multiple *functions*.
 These will be key to completing these challenges and should not be modified.
 You will however add to code that is there.

 ```js
 // --- Starting challenge.js